InterActHuman: Multi-Concept Human Animation with Layout-Aligned Audio Conditions: Related Works

 {\bf Multi-Concept Video Customization Models} have received limited attention.
-Early single-concept identity-preserving methods include Videobooth~\cite{jiang2024videobooth}, which learns coarse-to-fine embeddings from WebVid~\cite{bain2021frozen} via Grounded-SAM~\cite{kirillov2023segment, liu2023grounding, ren2024grounded}; ID-Animator~\cite{he2024id}, which integrates IP-Adapter~\cite{ye2023ip} into AnimateDiff~\cite{guo2024animatediff}; and ConsisID~\cite{yuan2024identity}, which decouples frequency signals to preserve facial identity.
-More recently, Video-Alchemist~\cite{chen2025multi}, ConceptMaster~\cite{huang2025conceptmaster}, and Phantom~\cite{liu2025phantom} support multiple reference images and text descriptions via cross- or self-attention injection for general-purpose multi-concept customization.
-BlobGen-Vid~\cite{feng2025blobgen} further enables local layout control of text-specified concepts using user- or LLM-provided spatiotemporal masks.
-However, all existing methods rely solely on image and text conditions and lack support for multimodal inputs such as audio, which we argue are essential for truly versatile, human-centric video generation.
+Early single-concept identity-preserving methods include Videobooth~\citep{jiang2024videobooth}, which learns coarse-to-fine embeddings from WebVid~\citep{bain2021frozen} via Grounded-SAM~\citep{kirillov2023segment, liu2023grounding, ren2024grounded}; ID-Animator~\citep{he2024id}, which integrates IP-Adapter~\citep{ye2023ip} into AnimateDiff~\citep{guo2024animatediff}; and ConsisID~\citep{yuan2024identity}, which decouples frequency signals to preserve facial identity.
+More recently, Video-Alchemist~\citep{chen2025multi}, ConceptMaster~\citep{huang2025conceptmaster}, and Phantom~\citep{liu2025phantom} support multiple reference images and text descriptions via cross- or self-attention injection for general-purpose multi-concept customization.
+BlobGen-Vid~\citep{feng2025blobgen} further enables local layout control of text-specified concepts using user- or LLM-provided spatiotemporal masks.
+Ingredients~\citep{fei2025ingredients} proposes to predict the layout of identities in multi-image customization, yet it does not consider the audio condition and does not support multi-person talking generation.
+All existing methods rely solely on image and text conditions and lack support for multimodal inputs such as audio, which we argue are essential for truly versatile, human-centric video generation.